facebook/react-native-website/docs/running-on-device.md

 $ adb devices
 ```

-You can now enable Live reloading from the [Developer menu](debugging.md#accessing-the-in-app-developer-menu).
+You can now enable Live reloading from the [Dev Menu](debugging.md#accessing-the-dev-menu).
 Your app will reload whenever your JavaScript code has changed.

 ### Method 2: Connect via Wi-Fi